-On each occasion a potential limit breech was noted to have occurred the sound system operators and the production manager for the event were informed.
-When appropriate requests made to reduce levels.
+On each occasion an exceedance was noted to have occurred, and it was deemed to have been caused by the event's sound system the event production manager, and the representative of the Centennial Parklands and the sound system operators were informed.

+When appropriate requests were made to reduce levels of the sound system.
 In addition to the requests for level decreases, frequency information was also provided so spectrum adjustments could be made.

-When feasible a mobile monitoring engineer was sent to logger locations to verify the source of noise.
+When practical a mobile monitoring engineer was sent to logger locations to verify the noise sources and corroborate levels.